-The traditional ways of providing hospitality are also called age-old hospitality in our country especially India, varies from state to state. like In Jammu and Kashmir Kashmiri pundits, who are God-fearing people and have believed that "Athithi Devo Bhava" considered the Guest the epitome of the God, and welcome guests by rangoli called Vyog patterned on their doorsteps out of flowers and leaves.
-When the guest comes the host will offer him a glass of water and touch their forehead, to drive all evils spirits away from them.
-A special herb called Isbandh is also touched to the forehead and then burnt in the kangri.
+The traditional ways of the providing hospitality is also called age old hospitality in our country specially India, varies from the state to state. like In Jammu and Kashmir Kashmiri pundits, who are God fearing people and have believe that "Athithi Devo Bhava" considered the Guest the epitomy of the God, and welcome guests by rangoli called Vyog patterned on their doorsteps out of flowers and leaves.
+When the guest come the host will offer him a glass of water and touch their forehead, so as to drive all evils spirits away from them.
+A special herb called Isbandh is also touched to forehead and then burnt in the kangri.
 The head of the Dogri Family another community of Jammu come out of the house to welcome the guests.
-The head female member of the family performs Aarti of the guests and puts a tilak on the forehead of the guests and welcome them to their homes.
+The head female member of the family performs Aarti of the guests and puts a tilak on the forehead of the guests and welcome to him to their homes.

 Hospitality has a very vast market.
-All those who have stayed in hotels or have plans to stay in hotels or any other lodging can be put under the hospitality market.
-Hence, all travellers including tourists, visitors, business, leisure travellers, pilgrims and company executives can come under the hospitality market.
+All those who have stayed in hotels or have plans to stay in hotels or any other lodging can be put under hospitality market.
+Hence, all travelers including tourists, visitors, business, leisure travelers, pilgrims and company executives can come under the hospitality market.
 Depending upon the purpose of travel, people can be classified under either commercial hospitality market or leisure hospitality market.
-Tourism refers to all those industries that provide all the necessary services to travellers and people.
+Tourism refers to all those industries that provide all the necessary and essential services to travelers and people.
 They include transportation, food and beverage operations, as accommodation, leisure activities, gift and Souvenir shops, etc.

-2.3.1 Hotel:
+2.3.1 HOTEL

-As per the Hotel properties act 1956, a hotel is an establishment or Proprietor as offering food, drink and if so required, sleeping accommodation, without Special contract to any traveller presenting himself who appears able and willing to pay a reasonable sum charges or sum for the services and facilities provided and who is fit to receive.
-As a result of this definition establishments such as hospitals, hostels, apartments and prisons, although provide accommodation to people yet do not come under hotels.
-Common law states that a 'Hotel' is a place where all who conduct themselves properly and who can pay and ready to pay for their entertainment are received if there be accommodated for them, and without any stipulated engagement as to the duration of their stay or as to the rate of compensation, are while there, supplied at a reasonable cost with their meals, Lodging and other services and attention as are necessarily incident to the use as a temporary home.
-A hotel is a property, where the primary business is to provide to the general public lodging facilities and various services such as food, beverage, laundry, uniformed services, etc. Hence, the hotel can also be called a home multiplied -by commercial activities.
-As per the reader's digest dictionary, the hotel is termed as 'A house of entertainment of travellers'.
-According to the Encyclopedia Britannica the word, Hotel, is ancient but its use in English for house offerings lodging and food travellers is recent.
+As per the by the Hotel properties act 1956, a hotel is an establishment or Proprietor as offering food, drink and if so required, sleeping accommodation, without Special contract to any traveler presenting himself who appear able and willing to pay a reasonable sum charges or sum for the services and facilities provided and who is fit to received.
+As a result of this definition establishments such as hospitals, hostels, apartments and prisons, although provide accommodation to people yet do not come under hotels.Common law states that a 'Hotel' is a place where all who conduct themselves properly and who being able to pay and ready to pay for their entertainment are received, if there be accommodated for them, and without any stipulated engagement as to the duration of their stay or as to the rate of compensation, are while there, supplied at a reasonable cost with their meals, Lodging and other services and attention as are necessarily incident to the use as a temporary home.
+A hotel is the property, where the primary business is to provide to the general public lodging facilities and various services such as food, beverage, laundry, uniformed services, etc. Hence, hotel can also be called as home multiplied -by commercial activities.
+As per the reader's digest dictionary the hotel is termed as 'A house of entertainment of travelers'.
+According to the Encyclopedia Britannica the word, Hotel, is of ancient but its use in English for a house offerings lodging and food travelers is recent.

 The hostellers or Ostler came to mean that inn servant.
 A hotel or an inn may also be defined as an establishment whose primary business is providing lodging facilities for the general public like:-